jfet97/oxjs/README.md

 // typeof observer is { doubleValue: number }
 ```

-If a _primitives observer_ is generated, TS will infer the primitive type:
+If a _reactive primitive_ is generated, TS will infer the primitive type:
 ```js
 const observer = ox.observer(() => $source1.years * 2));